collective/collective.collabora/docs/development.rst

 To make that work for Collabora, you will need to manually configure the registry record ``collective.collabora.server_url`` to ``http://host.docker.internal/collabora``.

-See *Avoiding CORS* in the deployment configuration section above.
+See :ref:`Avoiding CORS` in the deployment configuration section.

 Building, testing and CI
 ------------------------